cloudevents/spec/cesql/spec.md

 ### 3.6.
 Evaluation of the expression

-Operators MUST be evaluated in left to right order, where all operators within a parenthized expression MUST be evaluated before continuing to the right of the parenthized expression.
+Operators MUST be evaluated in left to right order, where all operators within a parenthesized expression MUST be evaluated before continuing to the right of the parenthesized expression.

 AND and OR operations MUST be short-circuit evaluated.
 When the left operand of the AND operation evaluates to `false`, the right operand MUST NOT be evaluated.
 Similarly, when the left operand of the OR operation evalues to `true`, the right operand MUST NOT be evaluated.